catalyst-cooperative/pudl/docs/data_access.rst

 Most users shouldn't need to do this, and will probably find working with the pre-processed data via one of the other access modes easier.
-But if you want to :doc:`contribute to the project <CONTRIBUTING>` please give it a shot!
+But if you want to :doc:`contribute to the project <CONTRIBUTING>`, please give it a shot!